jensdanb/reorder_pdf/README.md

 Currently can only do Transpose.
 Number of pages per file must be equal.

 To use:
-- git clone github.com/jensdanb/reorder_pdf
+- git clone github.com/jensdanb/reorder_pdf, or manually make a new folder and copy main.py into it.
 - Install a recent version of Python.
-- Make a Python Virtual Environment (google a guide) in the project folder.
+- Make a Python Virtual Environment (google a guide) in the project folder (the one where main.py is).
 - Inside the project folder, install pypdf with command "pip install pypdf".
 - If using conda or other in-house python manager, use your manager to get pypdf.
 - Make a folder in the project, in same folder as "main.py", named "input", and one named "output".